 Introduction#

-It has been over two years since I entered the frontend field.
-In a previous article, I wrote about understanding the changes and constants in the frontend domain.
-Now, just like two years ago, various frameworks are emerging, making it overwhelming.
-Many times, I find myself asking, "Do I still need to learn this?"
-This easily leads to anxiety.
-Moreover, when faced with new things, I often feel lost.
-Ultimately, it is because my foundational knowledge is not solid enough.
-This is the purpose of writing this article - to improve my foundation and better understand the "changes and constants".
+I have been in the frontend field for over two years now.
+Previously, I wrote in an article about understanding the changes and constants in the frontend domain.
+Just like two years ago, various frameworks are emerging one after another, dazzling us.
+Many times I ask myself, "Is this still worth learning?"
+This easily leads to feelings of anxiety.
+Moreover, when faced with new things, I often feel at a loss.
+Ultimately, it comes down to a lack of solid foundational knowledge and insufficient internal skills.
+This is also the purpose of writing this article—to enhance my internal skills and better understand "changes and constants."

-Let's start the exploration with this piece of code:
+Let's begin our exploration with this piece of code.

 console.log('Started')